Software … powerful tools for your research & development!

 polarizing cube

-We seek for a design working well between 900 nm and 1200 nm.
+We seek a design working well between 900 nm and 1200 nm.
 First we need to choose the materials.
-If we decide for TiO2 and SiO2 layers in the coating, we need a substrate material with a suitable refractive index in order to meet the above-mentioned Brewster condition.
+If we choose TiO2 and SiO2 layers in the coating, we need a substrate material with a suitable refractive index to meet the above-mentioned Brewster condition.
 We use an equation for calculating the optimum substrate index, and have found that Schott SF11 glass comes relatively close:

 d_units: nm